UMTS: Handsets and modems

-All of the major 2G phone manufacturers (that are still in business) are now manufacturers of 3G phones.
-The early 3G handsets and modems were specific to the frequencies required in their country, which meant they could only roam to other countries on the same 3G frequency (though they can fall back to the older GSM standard).
+Most major 2G phone manufacturers were also manufacturers of 3G phones.
+The early 3G handsets and modems were specific to the frequencies required in their country, which meant they could only roam to other countries on the same 3G frequency (though they can fall back to the older GSM standard, where still provided).
 Canada and USA have a common share of frequencies, as do most European countries.
 The article UMTS frequency bands is an overview of UMTS network frequencies around the world.

 Using a cellular router, PCMCIA or USB card, customers are able to access 3G broadband services, regardless of their choice of computer (such as a tablet PC or a PDA).
 Some software installs itself from the modem, so that in some cases absolutely no knowledge of technology is required to get online in moments.
 Using a phone that supports 3G and Bluetooth 2.0, multiple Bluetooth-capable laptops can be connected to the Internet.
 Some smartphones can also act as a mobile WLAN access point.

 There are very few 3G phones or modems available supporting all 3G frequencies (UMTS850/900/1700/1900/2100 MHz).
 In 2010, Nokia released a range of phones with Pentaband 3G coverage, including the N8 and E7.
 Many other phones are offering more than one band which still enables extensive roaming.
 For example, Apple's iPhone 4 contains a quadband chipset operating on 850/900/1900/2100 MHz, allowing usage in the majority of countries where UMTS-FDD is deployed.